JuliaLinearAlgebra/ArpackMKL.jl/README.md

 This repo contains Arpack built against the MKL binaries.
 The module presents as `ArpackMKL` to Julia, but the underlying binary is still called `libarpack`.

 In interactive use, you can alias `const Arpack = ArpackMKL` after loading the module.

+MKL needs to be installed on your system to load the MKL-built Arpack (I think due to dynamically linked dependencies.)